hannestschofenig/tschofenig-ids/dtls13/draft-ietf-tls-dtls13.md

 2. An attacker can use the server as an amplifier by sending connection initiation messages with a forged source of the victim.
-The server then sends its next message (in DTLS, a Certificate message, which can be quite large) to the victim machine, thus flooding it.
+The server then sends its response to the victim machine, thus flooding it.
+Depending on the selected ciphersuite this response message can be quite large, as it is the case for a Certificate message.

 In order to counter both of these attacks, DTLS borrows the stateless cookie technique used by Photuris {{RFC2522}} and IKE {{RFC5996}}.
    When the client sends its ClientHello message to the server, the server MAY respond with a HelloRetryRequest message.
-The HelloRetryRequest message as well as the cookie extension is defined in TLS 1.3.
+The HelloRetryRequest message, as well as the cookie extension, is defined in TLS 1.3.
 The HelloRetryRequest message contains a stateless cookie generated using the technique of {{RFC2522}}.
 The client MUST retransmit the ClientHello with the cookie added as an extension.
 The server then verifies the cookie and proceeds with the handshake only if it is valid.
 This mechanism forces the attacker/client to be able to receive the cookie, which makes DoS attacks with spoofed IP addresses difficult.
 This mechanism does not provide any defence against DoS attacks mounted from valid IP addresses.

 The DTLS 1.3 specification changes the way how cookies are exchanged compared to DTLS 1.2.
 DTLS 1.3 re-uses the HelloRetryRequest message and conveys the cookie to the client via an extension.
-The client then uses the same extension to place the cookie into a ClientHello message.
+The client receiving the cookie uses the same extension to place the cookie subsequently into a ClientHello message.
    DTLS 1.2 on the other hand used a separate message, namely the HelloVerifyRequest, to pass a cookie to the client and did not utilize the extension mechanism.
    For backwards compatibility reason the cookie field in the ClientHello